Filling Prescription Drugs in Mexico

 During this 48-hour period, detainees are often bribed or solicited by attorneys who demand large fees to secure their release.

-According to the US government, nearly thirty percent (30%) Mexico prescriptions are fake.
+According to the US government, nearly thirty percent (30%) of Mexico prescriptions are fake.
 At the very least they are cheap.
 Such artificial medications may be difficult to recognize from real pills and could pose serious health risks to customers.
 The Chinese are famous for sending bogus drugs through the Mexican ports.

 In Conclusion, it is legal to import prescriptions from Mexico.
 U.S. law generally allows persons to enter the United States with about one month’s supply.